bustawin/retry-requests/README.rst

   my_session = retry(Session(), retries=5, backoff_factor=0.2)
   my_session.get('https://foo.bar')

+Check the function ``retry`` to know more about this configuration.

 Note that you have a ``TSession``, a ``Session`` with a default timeout, and ``RSession``, a ``Session`` with a timeout that always ``raise_for_status()``, for your convenience.

 Heavily inspired from `Peterbe.com <https://www.peterbe.com/plog/
 best-practice-with-retries-with-requests>`_.
 Thank you!